-How one Aussie poker machine player ups its game globally
+How one Aussie poker machine provider ups its game globally

 Australian poker machine manufacturer, Ainsworth Game Technology, is on a mission to “harmonise” global operations and become more in sync with its international counterparts.

-That’s according to Ainsworth Game Technology, Americas, COO, Ryan Comstock, who told CIO Australia the vision is to “provide much needed consistency” and has deepened its technology relationship with Pronto software in a bid to get the job done.
+That’s according to Ainsworth Game Technology, Americas, COO, Ryan Comstock, who told CIO Australia the vision is to “provide much needed consistency” and has deepened its technology relationship with Pronto Software in a bid to get the job done.

 “Being an international brand, there was a need to harmonise our operations with the Australian parent head office, as well as achieve a more holistic software solution that included inventory management and manufacturing,” Comstock said.